ajainvivek/react-memory/README.md

 ## How it works?

 Mimicking the human memory model onto to the centralized store to process and retrieve the data.
-The data stored in central memory is categoried and initialized with all the required props for the for each category.
-Then the data is retrieved and stored based on the flow diagram.
+The data stored in central memory is categoried and initialized with all the required props for each category.
+Then the data is stored and retrieved based on the flow diagram.

 ![React Memory Flow](https://i.imgur.com/SpGwALm.png)